ZLaTaN003/Car-Auctions/README.md

         -sectionlist This is responsible for giving users a wide range of field teams which they can join

         -join/leave section These views makes users able to join and leave sections

         -sectionusers This section shows the list of users in each section

 Models.py
-         -User Model
+         User Model

-         -Candidate model this is the model used for storing CV details of users

-         -Profile Model This model is responsible for Profile details of Users

-         -Section Model This model is responsible for creating different Fields or Teams that user can join

-         -Like Model The model that helps users to like other users CV

-         -Signals Made Use of Django Signals to connect User and Profile Model
+         Candidate model this is the model used for storing CV details of users Profile Model This model is responsible for Profile details of Users Section Model This model is responsible for creating different Fields or Teams that user can join Like Model The model that helps users to like other users CV Signals Made Use of Django Signals to connect User and Profile Model

 Registered Models with admin